Employees of Dundee businesses who've lost jobs will benefit from new fund

 Dundee residents and businesses are pitching in to help workers of neighborhood businesses who have lost jobs due to the coronavirus pandemic.

-The Dundee-Memorial Park Association and Dundee Merchants Association have established a fund to provide money to employees of Dundee merchants who lost their income due to the pandemic.
+The Dundee-Memorial Park Association and Dundee Merchants Association have established a fund to provide money to employees of Dundee merchants who lost their income because of the pandemic.

 Employers will be required to provide a list of employees who have lost jobs and will be responsible for handing out the checks.
 In some cases, the fund will mail the checks, if addresses can be verified.